hblaDCOM/sql-server-table-assistant/README.md

 3. Check firewall settings to allow SQL Server traffic
 4. Verify that the ODBC driver specified in your .env file is installed
 5. Test connectivity with other tools like SSMS or sqlcmd

+## Troubleshooting Token Usage

+If you encounter rate limit errors with Azure OpenAI:

+1. **Wait before retrying**: Rate limits are usually time-based, so waiting 60 seconds may resolve the issue
+2. **Increase your quota**: Visit https://aka.ms/oai/quotaincrease to request a higher rate limit
+3. **Upgrade your tier**: Free accounts may need to upgrade to Pay-as-you-Go
+4. **Use the /refresh_schema command**: This regenerates the schema summary which might reduce token usage
+5. **Check your prompt length**: Very complex questions might trigger more token usage

 ## License